The Voice (Ultravox song): Videos

 There were two different videos made for the single.
 One has the band miming a performance in a slanted room; the band members appear to be standing at an unnatural angle.
 The other video is more elaborate, contains war imagery, single-word slogans in knock-out text, features Billy Currie appearing as a radio announcer, and Midge Ure as a soldier.
 The Voice, was the fourth and final music video directed by Russell Mulcahy that was included on the Ultravox The Collection video compilation.
 Midge Ure and Chris Cross continued to direct Ultravox next music videos.

-Live Performances
+Live performances

-Live versions of The Voice appear on the live albums Monument and Return to Eden.
+Live versions of the song appear on the live albums Monument and Return to Eden.